 This hostel is located in the Amsterdam Noord area.
 Within ten minutes you’ll arrive in the middle of Amsterdam.
 There is a short ferry ride needed as you need to cross the IJ river.
 However, this one is free and runs 24/7.
 Breakfast is not included in the price.

-Price: The prices at Clicknoord Hostel in Amsterdam start at 18 euros but fluctuate as with any other hostel.
-Have a look here to see the current prices.
-Another great budget hostel in Amsterdam, The Netherlands.
+Price: The prices at Clicknoord Hostel in Amsterdam start at 18 euros but fluctuate as with any other budget hostel in Amsterdam.

 Another relatively cheap hostel that is located in the centre of Amsterdam, this time near the Royal Palace and Dam square.
 This hostel sells out quick because of its great location.
 The dorms in this hostel in Amsterdam are great and makes for some good affordable accommodation in Amsterdam.